 White-Washed History, Radical Listening, and Turning Dialogue into Action

 Mule Days is happening this week in Bishop, California.
-It is an annual festival celebrating the mule, over a six-day period leading up to Memorial Day.
-More than 700 mules compete in 181 events and the largest non-motorized parade in the United States.
-It attracts as many as 30,000 spectators.
+This annual festival celebrating the mule, occurs over six days, and attracts up to 30,000 people.
+With more than 700 mules competing in 181 events, along with the largest non-motorized parade in the United States, it's hard to ignore.
 Already this week hoards of trailers have posted up in now overflowing grassy lots.
 The scene is reminiscent of a Big 12 college tailgate party.
 Really, this is a celebration of colonization.
-These mules carried supplies and "civilization" to the Sierras, but in truth they came with a lot of baggage.
+These mules carried supplies and "civilization" to the Sierras, but in truth they came with a lot of baggage mainstream media doesn’t talk about.

-For so long America has told itself this myth that this land is our land, this land is your land, but really we are descendants of white settlers driven by a notion called "manifest destiny" who came over and killed and raped the people and the land.
-This is still happening to this day.
-How do people go on knowing that there are communities still suffering because of what happened when white men stormed the shores looking for gold, wealth, and nobility all in the name of some King, and some God?
+For so long America has told itself this myth that this land is our land, this land is your land, but really we are descendants of white settlers driven by the notion of "manifest destiny.”

 There is a water war happening right now between the Paiute and the city of Los Angeles.
 This is tied to Standing Rock.
 This is tied to climate change.

 This is tied to the livelihood of everyone living in this country.
 The Paiute people are standing up in unity and speaking up for their rights and for their land.
-Last night at a film screening of the short film, "Paya," a native elder named Paul reminded everyone that, "The Earth is not a resource, it is the source."
+Last night, The Rambler, a local brewery in Bishop, screened the short film, "Paya.”
+“Paya” means water.
+A native elder named Paul reminded everyone that, "The Earth is not a resource, it is the source."
 The Paiute people are not "they," or "other," they are us.
 This war will not be won by courts or military effort.
 It will be won by people realizing their own individual potential to be catalysts of change.

 Oftentimes, we take granted the power of a conversation.
 We are using words so often we forget their meaning, and how they hold so much.